Negative Calorie Foods

 The Concept Of Negative Calorie Foods

-These days you find whole lists of these foods on the Internet, and they contain anything from apples to strawberries and tomatoes.
-The most popular example of a negative calorie food is celery, those stalks that contain high amounts of fiber, are hard to chew and have only very few calories – a 2.2 oz stalk has only 9 kcal.
+The most popular example of a negative calorie food is celery.
+Its stalks contain high amounts of fiber, are hard to chew and have only very few calories – a 2.2 oz stalk has only 9 kcal.

 Video

-Here is the video discussing the concept:
+Here is my video discussing the negative calorie foods concept:

 5 Comments

-HEHE what about chocolate covered celery?
+HEHE what about chocolate covered celery? 😉

 Just goes to show one way to help fill the volume of the stomach and not blow the calorie bank is with veggies.

 Chocolate covered celery?
-Gosh, you just put a picture in my head that won’t go away!
+Gosh, you just put a picture in my head that won’t go away! 😀

 :=)